 Wilmington University is a member of the National Collegiate Athletic Association (NCAA) and the Central Atlantic Collegiate Conference (CACC).
-The University fields intercollegiate basketball, baseball, soccer, golf, and cross-country for men; and basketball, bowling, softball, volleyball, soccer, lacrosse, cheerleading, and cross-country for women.
+The University fields intercollegiate basketball, baseball, soccer, golf, cross-country, lacrosse and track & field for men; and basketball, bowling, tennis, softball, volleyball, soccer, lacrosse, cheerleading, track & field and cross-country for women.
 The Director of Athletics is responsible for the sports program.